Ducks, Newburyport

 Ducks, Newburyport is a 2019 novel by British author Lucy Ellmann.
-The novel is written in the stream of consciousness narrative style, and consists of a single long sentence, with brief clauses that start with the phrase "the fact that" more than 19,000 times.
+The novel is written in the stream of consciousness narrative style, and mostly consists of a single long sentence that lists the main character's thoughts over the course of the novel.
+The novel includes the phrase "the fact that" more than 19,000 times.
 The book runs over 1000 pages.
 It won the 2019 Goldsmiths Prize and was shortlisted for the 2019 Booker Prize.

 Plot

 The novel's main character is an unnamed middle-aged woman who lives in Newcomerstown, Ohio.
 She is married, has four children, and was an adjunct college professor of history at the fictitious Peolia College.
 She narrates the novel from a first-person perspective and largely in present tense.
 She has been treated for at least two major health problems, including a heart defect as a child and cancer (possibly rectal) as an adult.
 She quit her college teaching job to recover from the cancer treatment.
 The narrator spends most of her time caring for her children and making pies and other baked goods, which she sells to local restaurants and shops to shore up her family's finances.
 She complains of constant exhaustion and is given to bouts of weeping.

 The narrator's stream-of-consciousness takes the form of an internal dialog in which she ponders a variety of topics, ideas, recollections, and individual words in an almost-continuous list that spans the entire novel.
-These include the following: what she happens to be doing at the present moment; baking and cooking; descriptions of her present-day family situation; recollections about her past; musings about individuals, family members, celebrities, and acquaintances; observations about classic American films (often "The Sound of Music"); observations about her favorite books (often those of Laura Ingalls Wilder and Lucy Maud Montgomery); expressions of anxiety about national and global problems (often widespread pollution and climate change); and admissions of her own personal problems and shortcomings.
+These include the following: what she happens to be doing at the present moment; baking and cooking; descriptions of her present-day family situation; recollections about her past; musings about individuals, family members, celebrities, and acquaintances; observations about classic American films (often The Sound of Music or Now, Voyager); observations about her favorite books (often those of Jane Austen, Laura Ingalls Wilder, and Lucy Maud Montgomery); expressions of anxiety about national and global problems (often widespread pollution and climate change); and admissions of her own personal problems and shortcomings.
 She also simply free associates in long strings of similar-sounding words, names, and acronyms.
 She mentions so many abbreviations and acronyms, a glossary of them is provided in the print edition of the novel.

 The narrator explains that this unremitting inner dialog keeps her mind occupied so that she does not dwell on unpleasant realities (such as the doomed environment and the death of her mother), but this tactic evidently does not always succeed.